HighlanderRobotics/Highlanders-Training/Docs/Architecture/KitbotExampleWalkthrough.md

 DrivetrainSubsystem drivetrainSubsystem = new DrivetrainSubsystem();
 ```

-Finally we can bind the arcade drive command to the joysticks.
+Finally, we can bind the arcade drive command to the joysticks.
-To do this call `setDefaultCommand()` on `drivetrainSubsystem` in RobotContainer's `configureBindings()` method.
+To do this, call `setDefaultCommand()` on `drivetrainSubsystem` in RobotContainer's `configureBindings()` method.
 This sets a Command that will be run when no other command is using the drivetrain.
 Pass in `drivetrainSubsystem.setVoltagesArcadeCommand()` as the default Command.

-For the `DoubleSuppliers` to the arcade drive command we can add two lambdas that call `getLeftY()` and `getRightX()` on the controller, which looks at the current joysick values.
+For the `DoubleSupplier`s to the arcade drive command we can add two lambdas that call `getLeftY()` and `getRightX()` on the controller, which looks at the current joystick values.
-This means that each loop this command is run, it will check the current joystick values and turn them into voltages for the wheels.
+This means during each loop that this command is run, it will check the current joystick values and turn them into voltages for the wheels.

 This line is a little long now, so break it up into a few lines to keep it readable.